Prince William Uses Royal Charm Up and Down England

 Upon greeting 11 year old Lorna Bradnock, the Prince offered a high-five instead of the traditional handshake.
 Bradnock happily accepted.

 Along with Prince William, Aston Villa star Ashley Young was there to meet the kids.
 The point of the twosome’s visit was to highlight improving coaching techniques.

 When asked whether he or William had been more star struck as they toured pitches at the site, Young replied: “I think it was me – it’s not every day you get to meet a prince.

 “It was an honor to meet him – he’s such a down-to-earth guy and the nerves soon went after the first conversation that we had.”

 One of the children’s grandfather, named Tony White, also had praises for the man who will one day be king.

 “The kids will remember something like this forever.
-It’s important that people like him get involved – it really makes a big impression on the kids.”Filed under British Royals
+It’s important that people like him get involved – it really makes a big impression on the kids.”Filed under The United Kingdom

-Tagged Arts, Children, Soccer, Sport, The Duke of Cambridge.
+Tagged Art, Children, Football, Patronage, Sport, The Duke of Cambridge.